StuartLab/MiNA/README.md

 As others adopt the macros for additional applications and cell lines, we will continue to use the feedback from these users to extend and further generalize the tools.

 ## Project Road Map
-The links listed below provide a starting point for installing, using, modifying, and discussing the project.
+The links listed below provide a starting point for using, modifying, and discussing the project.

-- :microscope: [**The MiNA Wiki**](https://imagej.net/MiNA_-_Mitochondrial_Network_Analysis) - A thorough description of the tools and basic usage.
 - :book: [**The Publication**](https://doi.org/10.1016/j.acthis.2017.03.001) - The publication regarding the original macros.
-Note, the tool has changed a bit since then, so the Wiki is the most up to date source of information!
 - :computer: [**Source Code**](https://github.com/StuartLab/MiNA/tree/master) - Fork the project and get hacking.
 - :question: [**Issue Tracking**](https://github.com/StuartLab/MiNA/issues) - Submit bugs or feature requests here.
 Be sure to check the closed issues as well!
 We may have addressed a concern already.